yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_Secure_Boot.rst

 .. rubric:: U-Boot

-The boot flow continues as it does on a non-secure device, until loading the next FIT image `fitImage`.
+The boot flow continues as it does on a non-secure device, until loading the next FIT image named `fitImage`.
 This FIT image includes the Linux kernel, DTB, and other required boot artifacts.
 Each component is extracted and authenticated from this FIT image.
 Once all components are authenticated, U-boot starts Linux.

 U-boot's output will be similar to this: (notice the "Authentication passed" lines as we authenticate the Linux kernel and DTB).